 - Incorrect: Aren’t you referring too the same thing as me?
 I thought we were both making reasonable points.

 - Correct: She is referring to our past relationship, but I can tell you that it did not go as well as we would have wanted.

 - Incorrect: I won’t stop referring too these matters until I’ve seen clear signs that you will fix them!

 It’s relatively common for “to” and “too” to be misspelled.
 If you’ve misspelled it before, don’t worry too much!
 They sound similar because they’re pronounced the same way.
 It isn’t until they are written down that their difference is evident.

 Remembering If The Correct Spelling Is “Referring To” or “Referring Too”

 Because only “referring to” makes sense, it would help to have a quick tip to remind you of this spelling.

-“Too” is interchangeable with “also” and “in addition.”
-The best way for you to remember that “referring to” is the only accurate form is by substituting “to” with the word “also” and seeing if it works.
+“Too” is interchangeable with “also” or “in addition.”
+The best way to remember that “referring to” is the only accurate form is by substituting “to” with the word “also” and seeing if it works.
 Since “referring also the book” doesn’t make sense, you should always avoid it.